DivyaDarshan09/Divya_Darshan-VSD-IITGN-RISCV-Tapeout-Program/3-Task_No_POR_Final_GLS/Readme.md

   - No internal POR circuitry is required.
   - All reset behavior is explicit and externally controlled.
   - The resulting design remains functionally correct and synthesizable.

+--
+**Technology Note**

+- This design targets the SCL-180 standard-cell and I/O library.
+- As a result, SKY130-specific POR assumptions and pad behavior are removed.
+- All reset decisions and documentation are written from an SCL-180 perspective.
+---
+## Phase-1: Study of Existing POR Usage